foxitsoftware/foxit-pdf-api-mcp-server/README.md

 ```
 @copilot /agent Convert this PDF to Word format
+@copilot /agent combine foo.pdf and goo.pdf and name it something.pdf
 @copilot /agent Compress the uploaded PDF
 @copilot /agent Merge these PDF files
 ```